 All imports and handlers of controlled substances are required to apply for a license as per Part 3, Section 8 of the OLPR.
-The CEO of MNRE, under the OLPR, has the sole authority under his discretion where necessary grant, vary, revoke or renew a license subject to conditions taking into consideration the protection of human health and the environment from adverse effects likely to affect human activities.
+The CEO of MNRE, under the OLPR has the sole authority to grant, vary, revoke or renew a license subject to conditions taking into consideration the protection of human health and the environment from adverse effects likely to affect human activities.
 Also, the CEO before granting or renewing a license, be satisfied that the applicant has adequate resources, equipment, systems, and mechanisms to comply with these Regulations and any applicable codes of practice.